darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem1/Reasoning_About_Programs_Problem_1.md

 ---

+//

-// my comment: Now we know that the number of pebbles in the urn decreases by one in each step, if the urn starts with only one pebble, no moves are possible and the game terminates with one pebble, if the urn starts with more than one pebble then we will decrease the number of pebbles by one until only one pebble is left, therefore in all cases the game will stop with one pebble in the urn.
+My comment: Now we know that the number of pebbles in the urn decreases by one in each step, if the urn starts with only one pebble, no moves are possible and the game terminates with one pebble, if the urn starts with more than one pebble then we will decrease the number of pebbles by one until only one pebble is left, therefore in all cases the game will stop with one pebble in the urn.

+//

 ---